-All files set out in 1 and 4 above must have a pre-trial conference before a new trial or preliminary inquiry date is scheduled.
-All files set out in 2 and 3 above must have a pre-trial conference before being scheduled for a trial or preliminary inquiry.

-Where the accused has more than one criminal file with at least one file as described in 1, 2, 3, or 4 above, their other file(s) may be included in the pre-trial conference for resolution discussions.
+All files as set out above must have a pre-trial conference before being scheduled for a trial or preliminary inquiry.
+Where the accused has more than one criminal file with at least one file as described above, their other file(s) may be included in the pre-trial conference for resolution discussions.
 Counsel should provide these additional file numbers to the Judicial Case Manager when scheduling the pre-trial conference.

-Effective September 28, 2020, this practice direction only applies to files where the accused is represented by counsel.
+This practice direction only applies to files where the accused is represented by counsel.
 Self-represented accused with trials requiring one day or more of trial time will have a pre-trial conference set before a judge, preferably the trial judge, approximately 8 to 10 weeks before the first date of trial for trial management purposes as described in NP 19.